mlflow/mlflow/docs/source/models.rst

     # `sample_input` is a JSON-serialized Pandas DatFrame with the `split` orientation.
 The optional
     # `index` field, which provides labels for DataFrame rows, is not present in this example.
-    # For more information about supported data formats for AzureML webserver inputs, see
-    # the MLflow CLI documentation: `mlflow azureml build-image --help`.
     sample_input='
     {
         "columns": [